yesnik/webdev-guides/api.md

 Describe API endpoints, and describe all operations allowed on each endpoint.
 You can use a tool to do this in an automated way.

-### 5. Use query params to filter, sort URI collection
+### 5. Allow filtering, sorting

-Sometimes we need a collection of resource to be sorted, filtered or limited based on some certain resource attribute.
+Sometimes we need a collection of resource to be sorted or filtered.
-To do this enable sorting, filtering and pagination capabilities in resource collection API and pass the input parameters as query parameters:
+To do this enable sorting, filtering capabilities in resource collection API and pass the input parameters as query parameters:

 ```
 /products